Coupled reaction-diffusion equations on adjacent domains: Introduction

 (in particular $\lim_{D\to+\infty}\cBRR(D)=+\infty$).

 We recall that the quantity $c_f$ is the asymptotic speed of propagation (in any direction) for the homogeneous Fisher-KPP equation $v_t-d\D v=f(v)$ in $\R^N$, $N\geq 1$ (see \cite{F,KPP,AW}).
-As a consequence, \eqref{1eq:5.1bis} establishes for which values of the parameters the heterogeneity introduced in \eqref{1eq:BRR2} by the presence of the road enhances the propagation speed, while \eqref{1eq:5.1ter} shows that such an enhancement becomes arbitrarily large when a sufficiently large value of the diffusion $D$ is considered on the line.
+Consequently, the relations in \eqref{1eq:5.1bis} establish precisely the values of the parameters for which the heterogeneity introduced in \eqref{1eq:BRR2} by the presence of the road enhances the propagation speed.
+In particular, we see from \eqref{1eq:5.1bis} that the enhancement occurs if and only if $D>D_{\mathrm{rf}}$, where